ddev/ddev.com/src/content/blog/eight-more-ways-to-get-the-most-out-of-ddev-local.md

 `ddev describe -j`

 I’ve seen this used in some creative ways.
 In one case, I saw someone use JSON output to find the port that MySQL was using on the host.
 For another example, you could grab the HTTP URL and launch it automatically.
-If you have ideas and you’re playing with DDEV JSON output in your projects, [ping us on Twitter,](https://twitter.com/drud) we’d love to hear your ideas.
+If you have ideas and you’re playing with DDEV JSON output in your projects, join us in [Discord](https://discord.com/invite/5wjP76mBJD), we’d love to hear your ideas.

 ### Thanks for your feedback!